TRZLedgerFoundation/templates/web3js/web3js-next-tailwind-counter/README.md

 This is a Next.js app containing:

 - Tailwind CSS setup for styling
-- Useful wallet UI elements setup using [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js)
+- Useful wallet UI elements setup using [@trezoa/web3.js](https://www.npmjs.com/package/@trezoa/web3.js)
-- A basic Counter Solana program written in Anchor
+- A basic Counter Trezoa program written in Anchor
 - UI components for interacting with the Counter program

 ## Getting Started